Dimension-Dependent Asymptotic Dynamics for Mean Curvature Flow with Robin Boundary Conditions: Introduction

 Then the problem \eqref{mcf1}-\eqref{Robin-bdry-cond} is converted into

-This is a high dimension version of the problem \eqref{mcf2}-\eqref{b2}.
+Note that in this case the mean curvature of the flow is $H(r,t):= \frac{u_{rr}}{(1+u_r^2)^{3/2}}+\frac{(N-1)u_r}{r\sqrt{1+u_r^2}}$.
+The problem \eqref{P} is a high dimension version of the problem \eqref{mcf2}-\eqref{b2}.
 One may expect that similar results as the $N=1$ case should hold, that is, $u$ converges as $t\to \infty$ to some translating solution as in \eqref{to-GR}.
 This, however, is not true.
-Despite of the radially symmetric specialness, we find a surprising new feature induced by the dimension for high dimensional flows: both {\it the interior gradients} and {\it the propagating speed} of the flow tend to infinity exponentially as $t\to \infty$.
+We find new features induced by the dimension for high dimensional flows: the interior gradients (except for the center) and the instantaneous speeds at all points all tend to $\infty$ as $t\to \infty$.
+Precisely, we will prove the following main theorem.